 Fitness Reality 810XLT Power Rack

 Some of you reading this may think the X Class rack is overkill for a home gym, and maybe it is?
 Not all of us need a rack that weighs 300lb and boasts a 1500lb max capacity.

-Suppose you’re not one of those guys who regularly squats 600lb and bench presses elephants; you might want to save yourself a few bucks and take a look at the X Classes little brother, the 810XLT.
-This thing has been around for years, and it’s stood the test of time which is a great sign for any product,people are still praising the 810XLT 5 years after owning it.
+Suppose you’re not one of those guys who regularly squats 700lb and can bench press an elephant; you might want to save yourself a few bucks and take a look at the X Classes little brother, the 810XLT.
+This thing has been around for years, and it’s stood the test of time, which is a great sign for any product; people are still praising the 810XLT 5 years after owning it.

 Thankfully there’s a ton of attachments available such as dip bar,s plate holders, etc., more so than the X Class.
 Overall it’s one of the best budget racks on the market.

 What lets the 810 down is the hole spacing at 3″.
 Plus, it’s maybe a bit too light at 137lb; you’ll definitely need to bolt this one down to the floor.
 Still, for a budget rack, it’s better than most I’ve reviewed.